vmware-tanzu/sonobuoy/site-hugo/content/docs/v0.16.4/_index.md

 * Workload debugging
 * Custom data collection via extensible plugins

-Starting v0.20, Sonobuoy supports Kubernetes v1.17 or later.
-Sonobuoy releases will be independent of Kubernetes release, while ensuring that new releases continue to work functionally across different versions of Kubernetes.
-Read more about the new release cycles in [our blog][decoupling-sonobuoy-k8s].
+Sonobuoy supports 3 Kubernetes minor versions: the current release and 2 minor versions before.
+Sonobuoy is currently versioned to track the Kubernetes minor version to clarify the support matrix.
+For example, Sonobuoy v0.14.x would support Kubernetes 1.14.x, 1.13.x, and 1.12.x.

 > Note: You can skip this version enforcement by running Sonobuoy with the `--skip-preflight` flag.